pocomane/brewed-in-the-apocalypse/bita.md

 # Playing the game

 The game is like a conversation.
-The protagonists contribute describing what their PC do, asking questions, and speaking in character.
-The scenarist describes the scene, the actions of the NPC and what is happening in the game world.
+As we will see, the protagonists contribute describing what their PC do, asking questions, and speaking in character, while the scenarist describes the scene, the actions of the NPC and what is happening in the game world.
 Sometime the rules of the game will prescribes to do something else to make the story go ahead, like dice roll, or asking questions to the people in